evennia/evennia/docs/sphinx/source/wiki/DirectoryOverview.rst

 Whereas ``game/gamesrc/`` contains a set of directories already, you might find that another structure suits your development better.
-For example, it could sometimes easier to put all the commands and scripts a certain object needs in the same module as that object, rather than slavishly split them out into their respective directories and import.
+For example, it could sometimes be easier to put all the commands and scripts a certain object needs in the same module as that object, rather than slavishly split them out into their respective directories and import.
 Don't be shy to define your own directory structure as needed.
 A basic rule of thumb should nevertheless be to avoid code-duplication.
 So if a certain script or command could be useful for other objects, break it out into its own module and import from it.
+Don't forget that if you add a new directory, it must contain an ``__init__.py`` file (it can be empty) in order for Python to recognize it as a place it can import modules from.